21 ways I get out of the writing doldrums

 7. Eat a handful of almonds or a tablespoon of peanut butter on a spoon: These high-protein, high-fat snacks work much better than carbs for giving me reliable energy.

 8. Listen to a piece of peppy music: My son, who holds a music degree and has sophisticated taste in music, will roll his eyes to learn that I enjoy listening to Abba when I need a shot of energy.
-In case it helps, Duncan, I’ll also listen to musical theatre pieces like Oklahoma, or energetic opera like Ride of the Valkyries.
+In case it helps, Duncan, I’ll also listen to musical theatre pieces like Oklahoma, or an energetic opera piece like “Ride of the Valkyries.”

 9. Exhale, then take a deep breath: As someone with writing apnea (I now see myself as a person in recovery), I know that our brains require a great deal of oxygen to work.
-Spending a couple of minutes paying extra attention to my breathing helps my brain get the steady supply of o2 that it needs.
+Spending a couple of minutes paying extra attention to my breathing helps my brain get the steady supply of O2 that it needs.

-11. Have a glass of plain soda water with ice: I love my Soda Stream, which allows me to “make” my own bubbling water without having to buy plastic bottles.
-(I don’t find the plain soda needs extra flavour but if you prefer more taste, you can add a splash of juice.)
-Even better, the Soda Stream — in combination with some temporary caffeine — helped me get Diet Coke out of my life.
+11. Have a glass of plain soda water with ice: I love my SodaStream, which allows me to “make” my own carbonated water without having to buy plastic bottles.
+(I don’t find the plain soda needs extra flavour, but if you prefer more taste, you can add a splash of juice.)
+Even better, the SodaStream — in combination with some temporary caffeine — helped me get Diet Coke out of my life.
 I used to drink a can of Diet Coke every day and couldn’t seem to break the habit despite my best efforts.
 When someone suggested the problem might be the caffeine (each 12 oz can contains 47 milligrams), I decided to drink plain soda instead and dose myself with caffeine pills.
-(I had to use a pill cutter to get the right amount).
-I was able to reduce the caffeine a little every day and, over a couple of weeks, wrest myself free from Diet Coke.
+(I had to use a pill cutter to get the right amount.)
+In this way, I reduced the caffeine a little every day, and, over a couple of weeks, wrestled myself free from Diet Coke.
 Yahoo!

-14. Turn on more lights: I’m sensitive enough to relentlessly grey skies that I have a SAD light I can turn on for 30 minutes a day in the winter.
+14. Turn on more lights: I’m sensitive enough to grey skies that I have a SAD light I can turn on for 30 minutes a day in the winter.
 But you don’t need a special light to give yourself more wattage.
-When you need a boost, turn on all the lights in the area you’re working.
+When you need a boost, turn on all the lights in the area where you’re working.
 The brighter light will help improve your mood.

 16. Stretch: Stretching my arms above my head and bending from side to side helps me to relax and feel more connected with my body, which is a welcome reminder for those of us who work in our heads.

-17. Laugh: I have certain friends who always make me laugh but if I can’t talk to them, I satisfy myself by watching an episode of Randy Rainbow skewering Donald Trump.
-Rainbow is hilarious and I love the Broadway show tunes he rewrites so amusingly.
+17. Laugh: I have certain friends who always make me laugh, but if I can’t talk to them, I satisfy myself by watching an episode of Randy Rainbow skewering Donald Trump.
+Rainbow is hilarious, and I love the Broadway showtunes he rewrites so amusingly.

 18. Pay attention to the temperature: We tend to think that cold “wakes us up,” but, in fact, cold causes our body temperature to drop, which tells us it’s time to sleep.
-I like to put on a pair of extra fuzzy socks when my feet get cold and I always have a sweater waiting for me on the back of my chair.
+I like to put on a pair of extra fuzzy socks when my feet get cold, and I always have a sweater waiting for me on the back of my chair.

 19. Check my posture: As someone who walks more than the average person, I try to be conscious of how I hold my body in space.
-The actions we do every day are far more important and influential than those we do irregularly (i.e.: exercising three times a week).
+The actions we do every day are far more important than those we do irregularly (i.e., exercising three times a week).
 When walking, I try to keep my shoulders down, my knees soft and my weight in my heels.
 When in a chair, I try to sit at the front edge of my sitting bones to maintain my natural arch.
 Having good posture gives me more energy and reduces my back pain.

 20. Do a French lesson: Like many Canadians, I studied a lot of French in high school.
 But after 40 years with almost no practice, I lost it.
-Recently, I’ve been doing at least one DuoLingo French lesson every day.
-The software is free, the lessons are fast and effective and they’re like games.
+Recently, I’ve been doing at least one Duolingo French lesson every day.
+The software is free.
+The lessons are fast and effective and they’re like games.
 I get a jolt of energy from my daily lesson and will sneak in another one when I want a “productive” break from work.

 21. Do the New York Times mini-crossword: Although I’m a writer, I have never enjoyed Scrabble or crossword puzzles.
 Go figure.
 I get far more pleasure from just reading.
 That said, there’s a wonderful mini-crossword published by the New York Times that I now do just about every day.
 On a good day, I can complete it in less than a minute.
-On a bad day it might take me seven or eight.
-But it’s always fun and I like the way it stretches my brain.
+On a bad day, it might take me seven or eight.
+But it’s always fun, and I like the way it stretches my brain.

 *